rackerlabs/support-how-to/content/cloud-monitoring/install-and-configure-the-rackspace-monitoring-agent.md

     can copy and then paste into a shell window after you are logged in to the server that you want to monitor.
--   **Step By Step**: This method provides a series of commands that give you insight into the agent installation process. <span> </span>
+-   **Step By Step**: This method provides a series of commands that give you insight into the agent installation process.
--   **Source**: This method takes you directly to the open-source agent pages where you can download the agent. <span> </span>
+-   **Source**: This method takes you directly to the open-source agent pages where you can download the agent.

-     3. Completing the steps for any method installs the agent immediately.
-You can then continue to create checks for the agent, which you can also do within the Cloud Intelligence interface.
+Completing the steps for any method installs the agent immediately.
+You can then continue to create checks for the agent, which you can also do within Rackspace Intelligence.

-###Install the monitoring agent by using meta packages
+### Install the monitoring agent by using meta packages

 The meta packages installation obviates the need to install the